alanepontesw/big-data-design-systems/README.md

       * What is Multi AZ?
         * ![Multi AZ](./images/multi-az.png)
         * Multi-AZ **allows you to have an exact copy of your production database in another Availability Zone**. **AWS handles the replication for you**, so when your production database is written to, this write will automatically be synchonized to the stand by database.
+        * **Synchronous replication**
+        * For multi-AZ high availability, RDS uses synchronous replication between primary and standby systems.
+If standby is slow, transactions will take longer to complete. **RDS Read Replica on the other hand uses asynchronous replication and any slowness in Read Replica instance would simply cause data lag in the read - replica.** Transations in primary is not impacted
         * In the event of planned database maintenace, DB Instance failure, or an Availability Zone failure, Amazon RDS will automatically failover to the standby so that database operations can resume quickly without administrative intervention.
         * Multi-AZ **is for disaster recovery only.**
           * It's not primarily used for improving performance, if you wanna performance improvement, you need Read Replicas.